 Appropriate uses and sources of medications should be discussed with the herd veterinarian as part of the health plan (see Section 6.1 - Herd Health Planning).
-Some animal health products can be ineffective or even unsafe - this includes natural and herbal remedies and medications that are unlabeled, untested or unregulated.
-There is little research evidence to support the efficacy claims of homeopathic remedies (46).

 Correct storage of medications is important to ensure their efficacy and safety.
 For more information, refer to the Verified Veal Program (listed in Appendix L - Resources for Further Information).